spray/sbt-revolver/README.md

 ### startArgs

-Use `cc.spray.HotReload.Keys.startArgs += "-x"` to add arguments which should be passed to the server process when started.
+Use `HotReload.startArgs += "-x"` to add arguments which should be passed to the server process when started.

 ### jRebelJar

-Use `cc.spray.HotReload.Keys.jRebelJar := "/home/user/opt/JRebel/jrebel.jar"` to provide
+Use `HotReload.jRebelJar := "/home/user/opt/JRebel/jrebel.jar"` to provide
 the location of your JRebel installation.
 When starting the server the JRebel java agent will then be included.